-*In CT you must be a member of CONNMAP/QMB
+*In CT, you must be a member of CONNMAP/QMB

 Does MediGap Plan N have a Network of Doctors?

 Essentially, you can use your Medicare Supplement Plan N in all 50 states, as long as the doctor accepts Medicare!
-This is one the greatest benefits of Original Medicare with a supplement, as you have access to the best doctors and healthcare providers across the country without worrying about paying out-of-network charges.
+This is one of the greatest benefits of Original Medicare with a supplement, as you have access to the best doctors and healthcare providers across the country without worrying about paying out-of-network charges.
 You are in control of your healthcare!

 How Much is the Premium for Medicare Supplement Plan N?

-Keep in mind that when it comes to your Medigap Plan N or any other Medicare Supplement Plan, these are going to differ by your location and by your insurance company.
+Keep in mind that when it comes to your Medigap Plan N or any other Medicare Supplement plan, these are going to differ by your location and by your insurance company.
 Many private insurance companies will use a price ranking system to set the premiums they will charge you for.

-- Community-rated: When it comes to this type of a rating system, everyone will pay the same no matter what their age.
+- Community-rated: When it comes to this type of rating system, everyone will pay the same no matter their age.
 However, when it comes to inflation, this will directly affect the pricing, but it will not increase as you get older.

 - Issue-age-rated: This part of the premium will be based on how old you were when you made the plan’s purchase.
 It means to you that the younger you are, the less it’s going to cost you when you purchase your plan.
 However, the price will not go up as you get older.